 If providing the UE with the localized service information based on the UE's subscription data change, it implies tight cooperation between home network operator and localized service provider/hosting network operator.
 For example, once end user has bought ticket from localized service provider, there is a need to trigger home network to perform subscription data update with the UE, regardless whether the end user will actually use the localized services or not.
 As the localized service could be temporary, the corresponding subscription data for each individual UE might need to be deleted from the network and revoked from UE.
 From home network operator point of view, if it has business relationship with many localized service provider and hosting network operators, then there has to be a certain filtering function (e.g. end user's interest, UE location, etc.) before home network operator provides the information to the UE.
 Otherwise, there would be huge information being pushed to UE.
 Also, UE's subscription data change as trigger to provide UE localized service information is not suited for the business models where home network subscription/credential is not used for accessing hosting network (details see pCR S2-22xxxxa).

 Proposal:

 It is proposed to enable UE to request the information of desired localized service.

+Changes with user name "Ericsson User AB".

 2.

 Open issue: